device42/device42-docs/docs/reports/device42-doql/db-viewer-schema.md

 ## Entity Relationship Diagram

-The Entity Relationship Diagram (ERD) is a handy way to navigate the Device42 database schema, visualize relationships, and use the information to assemble DOQL queries.
+The ERD is a handy way to navigate the Device42 database schema, visualize relationships, and use the information to assemble DOQL queries.

-- The ERD is searchable using the **Find** field at the top left.
+- The ERD is searchable using the **Find** field at the top left of the page.
 By searching for `device`, database views that contain "device" are highlighted (for example, `view_device_v1` and other related fields), while others fade into the background:

     <ThemedImage
     alt="EDR Viewer example"